APL241 Environment and Planning, Part 2

 Lectures, writing, supervision and group work.

-.A course reading list will be distributed at the start of the course.
+.A course reading list will be made available on Canvas at the start of the course.

 Group assignment.
 Pass/fail